-Cardinal Richelieu (Christopher Logue) and his power-hungry entourage seek to take control of 17th-century France but need to destroy Father Grandier (Oliver Reed) – the priest who runs the fortified town of Loudun and prevents them from exerting total control.
+Cardinal Richelieu (Christopher Logue) and his power-hungry entourage seek to take control of 17th-century France but need to destroy Father Grandier (Oliver Reed) – the priest who runs the small but well-fortified town of Loudun and prevents them from exerting total control.

 Father Grandier falls in love with and illicitly marries Madeleine (Gemma Jones), much to the fury of Sister Jeanne (Vanessa Redgrave), the sexually repressed hunchback Mother Superior of the convent, who is sexually fixated on Father Grandier and – seeking revenge – accuses Grandier of sorcery.

 Grandier’s political enemies then set out to destroy him by painting him as a warlock in control of a devil-possessed nunnery and sadistic witch-hunter Father Pierre Barre (Michael Gothard) is brought in to gather evidence against the priest, ready for the big trial.

 Russell’s adaptation of Aldous Huxley’s The Devils of Loudun is repulsive, hysterical, disturbing, overwhelming, stunning, compelling and fascinating.